ironhack-datalabs/data-pt-ber-08-20/Projects/module-3_projects/04_final-project/README.md

 * Data gathering & cleaning
 * Data storage

 Identify topics of interest and see if there is available data.
 Ideally, formulate questions you want to answer.
-If someone asks you what you are working on, you should be able to easily answer in one sentence.
+Think about an elevator pitch of your idea: if someone asks you what you are working on, you should be able to answer in one sentence or in 30 seconds of taking an elevator.

 ### Phase 2 - Exploratory Data Analysis